gardenjs/docs/src/routes/(documentation)/docs/get-started/output/output-of-components.md

 }
 ```

-The description is optional and is output in the panel under the component in the "Notes" tab.
-As an alternative to the description text, you can also use markdown or specify a markdown file like `description: "./foo.md",` (see chapter "write docs").
+`description` is optional and is output in the panel under the component in the "Notes" tab.
+More infos <a href="/docs/add-notes">here</a>.

-In the next step, you also write the stories for the respective component in this file (see chapter "strories").
+## Next: Register stories (optional)

+Stories are optional and will also be managed in the registration files if required.
+More infos <a href="/docs/stories">here</a>.